Skip to Main Content

 Preparation of this accessibility statement

-Content was tested manually for conformance with WCAG 2.1 Level AA.
-The Gov.uk detailed checklist was used for testing, supported by guidance notes compiled from various sources including Understanding WCAG 2.1, and tools such as a screen reader (JAWS 2018), Colour Contrast Analyser, WAVE Evaluation Tool, ATbar and a Line Height Adjuster Google Chrome extension.
-Testing was carried out using a Windows PC, Android mobile device or iPhone, as appropriate.
+Content was tested manually for conformance with WCAG 2.2 Level AA.
+The Gov.uk detailed checklist was used for testing, supported by guidance notes compiled from various sources including Understanding WCAG 2.2, and tools such as Colour Contrast CheckerAxe and WAVE Evaluation Tool.
+Testing was carried out using a Windows PC (Chrome or Edge browser) or a mobile device as appropriate.